gregorbj/Archive-VisionEval/api/model_system_design.md

 A third key characteristic of some functional programming languages is the extensive use of data typing.
 While compiled languages in general use data typing to check the properness of functions and expressions when a program is compiled, some functional programming languages like Haskell and Elm make extensive use of defining and checking different data types for function inputs and outputs.
 They also include a type notation system for documenting functions.
 This makes it easier to check and understand the code.
 An analogous approach is used in the VisionEval system design.
 Each module includes specifications for all data that it consumes and all data that it produces.
 This enables the framework software to check that modules will work properly together and enables a model to be checked thoroughly before it is run so to eliminate run time errors.
 It also clearly documents to others what data the module uses and what it produces.

 #### 4.2 Use of the R Software Environment to Implement the Model System
 The VisionEval model system is built in the R programming language for statistical computing and graphics.
-R is an open-source variant of the S programming language developed at Bell Labs that is more functional in nature than S. Although R was primarily developed to be an interactive programming environment for data analysis, the language has a full set of features that enables it to be used for all steps in the modeling process from data preparation and cleaning through model implementation and output visualization.
+R is an open-source variant of the S programming language developed at Bell Labs but is more functional in nature than S. Although R was primarily developed to be an interactive programming environment for data analysis, the language has a full set of features that enables it to be used for all steps in the modeling process from data preparation and cleaning through model implementation and output visualization.
 The language is augmented by thousands of packages supporting data analysis, programming, and visualization.
 The interactive nature of the language, range of capabilities, and large number of supporting packages enabled the the GreenSTEP model to be developed in an agile manner in a relatively short period of time.
-At the time, no other programming language had this range of capabilities (although now Python does).
+At the time, no other programming language had this range of capabilities and the large number of supporting packages.
 The VisionEval model system uses the R language for the following reasons:
-1) The existing code base for the GreenSTEP model and related models is written in R. Writing the VisionEval software framework in R enables this code base to be moved to the new framework with much less effort than would be required otherwise.
+1) The existing code base for the GreenSTEP model and related models is written in R. Writing the VisionEval software framework in R enables this code base to be moved to the new framework with much less effort than would be required if it had to be rewritten in another programming language.
 2) R is open-source software that is available on all major operating systems so the model system will be operating system independent.
 3) R has a very good and well tested package system for packaging modules that is well supported with documentation and build tools.
 The package system and development tools also include easy-to-use capabilities for documentation, including literate programming.
 This simplifies the development of the software framework and simplifies the process for module developers to produce complete and well documented modules.
 4) R has the most extensive set of statistical and other data analysis packages available.
 Because of this, almost any type of model can be estimated using R and therefore, modules can contain not only full documentation of model estimation, but also scripts that allow model estimation to be replicated and rerun using regional data.